jkirkwin/CSC360/file system/README.md

 in the same block correspond to files with the same name with different parent directories.
 This way we won't choose the wrong one.

+### Implementing Inode Stuff

+The first thing to do is to re-factor my free list bitvector from before to be a generic 1 block bit vector so I can use it for both block and inode freelists.

+    Created a bitvector_t struct for these and changed the API accordingly.

+Since we have an inode free list, the only thing left in the imap_t struct was a short array, so we will just use a short array explicitly as the imap instead of wrapping it in a struct.

 =====
 OLD INODE STUFF [DELETE WHEN YOU'RE CONFIDENT THE ABOVE WILL WORK]